apache/druid/docs/development/extensions-core/kafka-ingestion.md

 If you want to parse the Kafka metadata fields in addition to the Kafka payload value contents, you can use the `kafka` input format.

-The `kafka` input format wraps around the payload parsing input format and augents the data it outputs with the Kafka event timestamp, the Kafka event headers, and the key field that itself can be parsed using any avaialable InputFormat.
+The `kafka` input format wraps around the payload parsing input format and augments the data it outputs with the Kafka event timestamp, the Kafka event headers, and the key field that itself can be parsed using any available InputFormat.

 For example, consider the following structure for a Kafka message that represents a fictitious wiki edit in a development environment:

 - **Kafka timestamp**: `1680795276351`
-- **Kakfa headers**:
+- **Kafka headers**:
   - `env=development`
   - `zone=z1`
 - **Kafka key**: `wiki-edit`